jadecobra/python_tdd_exercises/source/truth table 14: true lies.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Nothing to do here either. update what we know so far
+Nothing to do here either. update what I know so far

 *YOU DID IT!*
 For any boolean operation involving 2 inputs - ``p`` and ``q`` which can take the values ``True`` or ``False``